 Before attaching the water line to the water heater, open the shut-off valve.
-Run the water until it has purged all contaminants (sand, debris, air, caulking, etc.).
+Run the water until it has purged all contaminants (sand, debris, air, caulking).

-Install a service value on the end of the COLD water supply line and connect it to the water inlet on the water heater.
+Install a service valve on the end of the COLD water supply line and connect it to the water inlet on the water heater.

-Open the shut-off valve in the COLD water Inlet line to check the water flow through the water heater.
+Open the drain valve in the COLD water outlet line to check the water flow through the water heater.